GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-overview/index.md

 Manifest V3 replaces background pages with service workers.

-Like their web page counterparts, extension service workers listen for and respond to events in order to enhance the end user’s experience.
+Like their web page counterparts, extension service workers listen for and respond to events in order to enhance the end user's experience.
 For web service workers this typically means managing cache, preloading resources, and enabling offline web pages.
 While extension service workers can still do all of this, the extension package already contains a bundle of resources that can be accessed offline.
-As such, extension service workers tend to focus on reacting to relevant browser events exposed by Chrome’s extensions APIs.
+As such, extension service workers tend to focus on reacting to relevant browser events exposed by Chrome's extensions APIs.

 ### Network request modification {: #network-request-modification }

 The way that extensions can modify network requests is changing in MV3.
-There’s a new [declarativeNetRequest](/docs/extensions/reference/declarativeNetRequest) API which lets extensions modify and block network requests in a privacy-preserving and performant way.
+There's a new [declarativeNetRequest](/docs/extensions/reference/declarativeNetRequest) API which lets extensions modify and block network requests in a privacy-preserving and performant way.
 The essence of this API is: